udacity/ud405/1.2.01-Demo-GettingStartedWithLibGDX/README.md

 Fortunately, there's a better solution.
 LibGDX is a framework that provides APIs for many of the common tasks necessary to write a game.
 Those APIs can then be implemented by one of a number of different backends.
 The result is that one can write a game once, targeting the virtual gaming platform defined by LibGDX, and LibGDX provides the infrastructure to run that game on a number of different platforms.

 Specifically, LibGDX defines an `Application` interface, which exposes the capabilities of the virtual gaming platform.
 Each platform that LibGDX supports provides its own implementation of `Application`.

-LibGDX apps share a similar structure, no matter where they're running.
+Each concrete instance of `Application` is created with two objects, a configuration object, that controls things like window size and device orientation, and an implementation of the `ApplicationListener` interface, which is where your code goes.
+Your `ApplicationListener` has access to the capabilities provided by its host `Application`, and receives callbacks when it's time to do game specific tasks, chief among them, rendering the game.

-## What a LibGDX Project Looks Like
+## LibGDX Project Directory Structure

 LibGDX allows us to write a game once, then build versions that work on a bunch of platforms, specifically: desktop computers, Android, iOS, and browsers.
-If we check out the contents of this directory, we see a sub-directory called `core`.
-This is where we write the
+Looking at the contents of this directory, we see sub-directories called `android`, `desktop`, `html`, and `ios`.
+That's where the code lives that will be used to build those particular backends of our game.
+There's also a sub-directory called `core`.
+This is where we write the `ApplicationListener`, and all the code that supports it.

-## Gradle
+Then there are a bunch of extra files that have to do with something called "Gradle".
+Gradle is the build tool that handles all the complexities of compiling and packaging all the different versions of your game.
+Gradle maintains a model of all the source files and resources that belong to your game, and defines tasks that it can perform on your project, stuff like compiling and running different versions of the project.
+We won't need to interact directly with Gradle, but it's good to know a bit about what's going on under the hood.

 ## Installing Android Studio